Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Introduction

 The practice of applying machine learning (ML) to solve graph-based CO problems has a long history.
 For example, as far back as the 1980s, researchers were using the Hopfield neural network to solve TSP \cite{HopfieldNNTSP}, \cite{Smith99}.
 Recently, the success of deep learning methods has led to an increasing attention being paid to this subject \cite{MILP}, \cite{RLCO}, \cite{Stru2VRL}, \cite{pointerNN}.
 Compared to manual algorithm designs, ML-based methods have several advantages in solving graph-based CO problems.
 First, ML-based methods can automatically identify distinct features from training data.
-In contrast, human algorithm designers need to study the heuristics with substantial problem-specific research based on trial-and-errors.
-Second, for a graph-based CO problem, ML has the potential to find useful features that it may be hard to specify using human algorithm designers, enabling it to develop a better solution \cite{GCBetter}.
+In contrast, human algorithm designers need to study the heuristics with substantial problem-specific research based on intuitions and trial-and-errors.
+Second, for a graph-based CO problem, ML has the potential to find useful features that it may be hard to specify by human algorithm designers, enabling it to develop a better solution \cite{GCBetter}.
 Third, an ML-based method can adapt to a family of CO problems.
 For example, S2V-DQN \cite{Stru2VRL} can support TSP, MVC, and MaxCut; GNNTS \cite{qifeng} can support MIS, MVC, and MC.
-In comparison, it is difficult for an algorithm that has been handcrafted specifically for one CO problem to be adapted so that it works with other CO problems.
-In this survey, we review recent studies that have used ML to solve graph-based CO problems.
+In comparison, it is unlikely for a handcrafted algorithm of one CO problem to be adapted to other CO problems.